nealAR/liatrio/README.md

 2. Click "Create Bucket".
 3. Select a name.
 4. Select the desired Region, Storage Class (Standard recommended), Access Control, Protection Tools, and Encryption Key options.
-5. In the local repository navigate to 'terraform/provider.tf' and update the ```terraform``` block with the backend con
+5. In the local repository navigate to 'terraform/provider.tf' and update the ```terraform``` block with the backend configuration:
    ```
    terraform {
       backend "gcs" {